BY Vince Cooper

 No less a man than Sir Alex Ferguson called Denis; “The greatest Scots player of all time, no question” at the unveiling of his statue in Aberdeen in 2021, while Busby once said of him: “I’ve never in my life seen goals to equal those scored by Law for bravery or sheer unexpectedness”.

-It is indicative of the esteem he is held in that, even alongside, in Best and Charlton, two of the true greats of the recent times it is Denis Law who earned the ultimate accolade and became known as ‘The King’ at Old Trafford, at his other clubs and for his country.
+It is indicative of the esteem he is held in that, even alongside, in Best and Charlton, two true greats of recent times it is Denis Law who earned the ultimate accolade of being called ‘The King’ at Old Trafford,